TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to UC 1 TC 1.5 - Given the State Census CSV File when correct but csv header incorrect, Returns a custom Exception
+Modified to UC 2 TC 2.1 - Given the States Code CSV file, Check to ensure the Number of Record matches